KDE/releaseme/README.md

   twitter, facebook, g+ etc. etc. etc.)

 ## Best Practise
+- No backsies!
+Once you published your tarball (that is: as soon as it hits download.kde.org publically) you have to increase the version number.
+  This can be as trivial as simply appending a new position with .1 e.g.:
+  2.0.0 becomes 2.0.0.1
 - Use discrete version numbers.
 No -beta or whatever suffixes.
 Use appropriately large version numbers to represent the pre-release status.
   A common scheme employed is to use .7x for alpha, .8x for beta, .9x for rc.
   So for example 5.1 alpha1 would be 5.0.71.
+- Do not use any random non-digit suffixes to versions, as above!
+Always stick to digits and points only!
+  No 2.0.0-1, no 2.0.0a, no 2.0.0-beta, no 2.0.0alpha, no 2.0.0.real, etc.
 - tarme -> check results -> tagme.
 You really should not tag unless you are sure your tar is of suitable quality.
-- No backsies!
-Once you published your tarball (that is: as soon as it hits download.kde.org publically) you have to increase the version number.
-  This can be as trivial as simply appending a new position with .1 e.g.:
-  2.0.0 becomes 2.0.0.1
 - Always provide the full GPG finger print (short ids can be collided with relatively little effort)
 - Make sure you provide the finger print via a trusted source (i.e. HTTPs, not